kyma-project/website/content/blog-posts/2022-03-25-release-notes-2.1/index.md

 ### Monitoring upgraded

-Speaking of upgrades, the different components of the monitoring area also got one.
+Speaking of upgrades, the different components of the Monitoring area also got one.
 While doing that, we felt inspired and updated the used Helm chart, too, and adapted it to the upstream charts.
 The components were upgraded to the following versions:

 - Node-exporter 1.3.1
 - Kube-state-metrics 2.3.0